rtreit/sitecheck/README.md

 SiteCheck is a security audit tool that:
 - Takes a list of URLs from a file (`data/urls.txt`)
 - Asynchronously uses Playwright to browse to each site
-- Uses AI (Claude) to analyze what each site does
+- Uses Azure OpenAI (GPT-5 deployment) to analyze what each site does
 - Checks whether sites are accessible from outside
 - Identifies whether sites expose potentially sensitive information
 - Generates a comprehensive security report